 What they found was that although the blood levels had spiked more from honey in the first 30 minutes, they then dropped lower and remained lower than in the sucrose group for the following 2 hours.

 As for those with Type I, the impact honey had on their sugar levels was also lower than that of sucrose or pure glucose.

-There has been research which has looked at the addition of honey to one’s everyday diet, instead of looking at it as only an alternative to sugar.
+There has been research that has looked at the addition of honey to one’s everyday diet, instead of looking at it as only an alternative to sugar.